Dominican Republic travel advice

-Be sure that your routine vaccines are up-to-date regardless of your travel destination.
+Be sure that your routine vaccines, as per your province or territory, are up-to-date regardless of your travel destination.

-You may be at risk for these vaccine-preventable diseases while travelling in this country.
-Talk to your travel health provider about which ones are right for you.
+You may be at risk for preventable diseases while travelling in this destination.
+Talk to a travel health professional about which medications or vaccines are right for you.

-Hepatitis A is a disease of the liver spread by contaminated food or water.
+Hepatitis A is a disease of the liver spread through contaminated food and water or contact with an infected person.
 All those travelling to regions with a risk of hepatitis A infection should get vaccinated.

-Yellow fever is a disease caused by the bite of an infected mosquito.
+Yellow fever is a disease caused by a flavivirus from the bite of an infected mosquito.

 Travellers get vaccinated either because it is required to enter a country or because it is recommended for their protection.